-Do not actuate the lockout function when riding over field tracks, but only when riding over smooth terrain (such as roads or field tracks) (d).
+Do not actuate the lockout function when riding over rough terrain, but only when riding over smooth terrain (roads or field tracks).

 Maintenance

 Suspension forks are components of sophisticated design that require regular maintenance and care.
 This has led almost all suspension fork manufacturers to establish service centres where you can have your forks thoroughly checked and overhauled at regular intervals according to use, e.g. once a year.